Zettelkasten-Method/zettelkasten.de/content/posts/2014/01/collectors-fallacy.md

 To form a habit, you have to set yourself actionable limits and keep score.

 * To get started,  do research for one hour and no second more.
-Process the collected material until the stack is empty.<!--ct: inbox empty-->
+Process the collected material until the stack is empty.
 * Then do a quick review of the cycle:  how well did it go?
 Did you learn something new?
 Was it too much or too little you found in the amount of time?
 * Afterwards, change the time limit a bit if you think it wasn't appropriate.